-The Minister for Local Government has now issued a revised Order pursuant to section 625 of the Local Government Act 1993.
-The Minister signed the amended Order on 31 July 2008 and it was gazetted on Friday 15 August 2008.
-It replaces the Order dated 15 July 2005.
+A revised Investment Order pursuant to section 625 of the Local Government Act 1993 has been issued.
+The Minister for Local Government signed the revised Order on 12 January 2011 and it was published in the NSW Government Gazette on 11 February 2011.
+It replaces the Order dated 31 July 2008.
 The revised Order is attached to this circular.

-The changes to the Order include:
+Changes to the Investment Order include: